 Just returned from a gathering in Harrismith where my sole function was to bring the average age of the attendants down to a respectable level.

 Actually the evening was saved visually and average age-wise by a flock of kids and their friends, so I could relax and act second-childhood.
-There were two of Pierre’s blondes there (Michele & Natasha), Mark’s son & daughter and Jill’s two (three?) as well (I only know one daughter – Kirsty).
-Also dressed as hippies, but looking more like the pictures from back then (and, I’m sure, looking how we all imagined we looked – luckily no mirrors at the venue).
-Some aesthetically-delightful sixties-style minis on show.
+There were two of Pierre’s blondes there, Michele & Natasha, Mark’s son & daughter and Jill’s two as well, Kirsty was one.
+They were also dressed as hippies, and they were looking like the pictures from back then and how we all imagined we looked.
+Luckily there were no mirrors at the venue that I saw.
+Some aesthetically-delightful sixties-style minis and boots on show.

 An excellent one-man band played all the right stuff, so it was a good thing it was loud or it would have been ruined by everyone singing along.
-Myself I would have had half-hour gaps with no music so we could hear each others’ lies, but no, when the band-man was resting someone cranked on some good ole CD-ex-vinyl-LP or other.
-Probly the bloody youngsters.
+Myself I would have had half-hour gaps with no music so we could hear each others’ lies, but no, when the band-man was resting someone cranked on some good ole vinyl LP or other.
+Probably the bloody youngsters (we must start practicing to grumble).

 Sheila rounded up a flock of ancient Methodists for a group shot, so three Swanepoels, three du Plessis, three Woods, and Tuffy Joubert posed for the Methylated Spirits Revival.
 Lulu tried to join in but we wouldn’t have it, her being blerrie NG Kerk an’ all.
 She protested that she had come to guild once, to no avail.